CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 public interface WordCounterSettings {

   /**
-   * Returns a comma separated list o words that are exluded from the word count.
+   * Returns a comma separated list of words that are excluded from the word count.
    */
   String getIgnoreList();